Clothing

 Underwear

-When wearing underwear, you need to be extra careful because the underwear can not be seen or felt because it’s underneath the pants.
-You need to make sure that the underwear is not wrinkled.
+When wearing underwear, you need to be extra careful because the underwear can not be seen or felt.
+You need to make sure that the underwear is not easy to wrinkle.
+I look for underwear that has no or very few fabric seams that I would sit on.
+There is underwear that has zero seams on your bottom area.
+Seems can sometimes cause red marks.
+I also look for boxer briefs that are not too tight but with no extra baggie fabric.
 Pull down the underwear so there is no wedgy.
 Double check after getting in the wheelchair.
-Wedgies can cause skin complications and result in pressure sores and autonomic dysreflexia.
+Anti-embolism stockings are also important.
+Here are two links –

 T.E.D.TM Knee Length Anti-embolism Stockings